Challenge and Opportunity in a Caring Environment. But what exactly do we mean by that?

 Students are encouraged to learn independently not just spoon fed.

-Challenged to be creative in CREX in Key Stage 3, which encourages involvement in music and encourages development of presentational skills and confidence.
+Challenged to be creative in Key Stage 3, encouraging involvement in music and drama and the development of presentational skills and confidence.

 We expect all our students to take advantage of the variety of challenges provided by the school.

 Travel: GGS has been to Africa, China, India, South and North America and New Zealand on sporting trips, for World Challenge expeditions, or on school exchanges.